 Therefore, even though we don’t have sufficient information to know whether the block sizes for which transform skip mode is allowed will change or not, the proposed method will not be affected by that decision.

-Recommendation: study the proposed method in CE
+Recommendation: study the proposed method in screen content coding CE

 JVET-M0649 Crosscheck of JVET-M0279 (Non-CE7: Sign coding for transform skip) [F. Henry, G. Clare (Orange)] [late] [miss]